-- 1. A faculty member whose work is measured in units must also be available for ten (10) in-the-building office hours per week.
-Faculty members teaching online courses may utilize up to two of the ten required office hours to conduct virtual office hours.
-The virtual office hours may be conducted on or off campus.
-An instructor is expected to spend the remainder of the week preparing to teach, grading exams, setting up labs (it is understood, however, that certain labs which require additional time or attention because of the need for fresh material or specific faculty attention, may require special project units as described in G (3) of this article), interacting with students and prospective students, doing committee and accreditation work, and performing other functions typically performed by college faculty. - 2.
-In addition to the ten (10) office hours, Program Chairs and Department Chairs, in consultation with their Deans, will develop mutually agreeable methods through which they will establish their availability for the remainder of the week.
+- 1. A faculty member whose work is measured in units must also be available for ten (10) in-the-building office hours per week, unless teaching hybrid and/or online courses. - a.
+Office hours shall be held during times convenient to students. - b.
+In-the-building office hours shall be scheduled on multiple days each week and shall occur in the faculty member's office or other facility used by the College and convenient for students. - c.
+Faculty members teaching hybrid courses may utilize up to two (2) of the ten required office hours to conduct virtual office hours. - d.
+Faculty members teaching online courses may utilize up to four (4) of the ten required office hours to conduct virtual office hours. - e.
+Virtual office hours may be conducted on or off campus.
+Virtual office hours may be conducted using telephone, text-messaging, e-mail, online chat rooms, video chat, audio chat, and/or other types of electronic communication. - 2.
+An instructor is expected to spend the remainder of the week preparing to teach, grading exams, setting up labs (it is understood, however, that certain labs which require additional time or attention because of the need for fresh material or specific faculty attention, may require special project units as described in G(3) of this article), interacting with students and prospective students, doing committee and accreditation work, and performing other functions typically performed by college faculty. - 3.
+In addition to the ten (10) office hours, Program Chairs and Department Chairs, in consultation with their Deans, will develop mutually agreeable methods through which they will establish their availability for the remainder of the week. - 4.
+Faculty members shall remain cognizant of the needs of students and hold additional office hours if overload sections create demand that is unsatisfied by the standard number of office hours. - 5.
+Faculty members who teach overload courses during their non-teaching semester will hold office hours, virtual or in-the-building, proportional to a those in a regular teaching semester, based on the amount of overload (e.g., if teaching 15 overload hours, then hold 10 office hours; if teaching 6 overload hours, then hold 4 office hours, etc.).